will4skill/algo-review/README.md

 s = "2[abc]3[cd]ef" #=> "abcabccdcdcdef"
 ```

-**Hint:** If we see digit, it means that we need to form number, so just do it: multiply already formed number by 10 and add this digit.
+**Hint:** Maybe use recursion?
+If we see digit, it means that we need to form number, so just do it: multiply already formed number by 10 and add this digit.
 If we see open bracket [, it means, that we just right before finished to form our number: so we put it into our stack.
 Also we put in our stack empty string.
 If we have close bracket ], it means that we just finished [...] block and what we have in our stack: on the top it is solution for what we have inside bracktes, before we have number of repetitions of this string rep and finally, before we have string built previously: so we concatenate str2 and str1 * rep.
 Finally, if we have some other symbol, that is letter, we add it the the last element of our stack.